Piarists: Joseph Calasanz

-The congregation was made a religious order 18 November 1621 by a brief of Pope Gregory XV, under the name of Congregatio Clericorum Regularium Pauperum Matris Dei Scholarum Piarum.
-The term "Pauline" was dropped by this pope, although it had been part of the original name due to Pope Paul V. The constitutions were approved 31 January 1622 by Gregory XV, and had all the privileges of the mendicant orders conferred upon it, Calasanz being recognized as general superior, his four assistants being Blessed Pietro Casani, Viviano Vivani, Francesco Castelli and Paolo Ottonelli.
-On 7 May of the same year the novitiate of St. Onofrio was opened.
+The congregation received papal approval on 18 November 1621 by a brief of Pope Gregory XV, under the name of Congregatio Clericorum Regularium Pauperum Matris Dei Scholarum Piarum.
+The term "Pauline" was omitted by this pope, although it had been part of the original name due to Pope Paul V. Gregory XV approved the constitutions on 31 January 1622, and the Piarists received all the privileges of the mendicant orders, with Calasanz recognised as general superior, his four assistants being Blessed Pietro Casani, Viviano Vivani, Francesco Castelli and Paolo Ottonelli.
+On 7 May of the same year the novitiate of St. Onofrio opened.